bartmichu/urbstat/README.md

 - 0.15.0
   - Renamed `URBSTAT_THRESHOLD_UNSEEN_CLIENT` to `URBSTAT_CLIENTS_THRESHOLD_UNSEEN` and `URBSTAT_THRESHOLD_STALE_CLIENT` to `URBSTAT_CLIENTS_THRESHOLD_STALE`.
-  - Renamed the `--client` option to `--client-name` in *activities commands to allow for future implementation of `--client-id`.
+  - Renamed the `--client` option to `--client-name` in *activities commands to allow for implementation of `--client-id`.

 - 0.14.0
   - Matching stale clients now uses a single common time threshold instead of separate thresholds for files and images.
 This is specified using the `--threshold` option and the `URBSTAT_THRESHOLD_STALE_CLIENT` configuration option.
 The previous behavior can still be achieved by combining the `--threshold` option with `--skip-file` and `--skip-image`.